Oldboy (2003 film): Remakes

-Controversy over Zinda
+Bollywood controversy

-Zinda, the Bollywood film directed by writer-director Sanjay Gupta, also bears a striking resemblance to Oldboy but is not an officially sanctioned remake.
-It was reported in 2005 that Zinda was under investigation for violation of copyright.
-A spokesman for Show East, the distributor of Oldboy, said, "If we find out there's indeed a strong similarity between the two, it looks like we'll have to talk with our lawyers."
-Show East, the producers of Oldboy, who had already sold the film's rights to DreamWorks in 2004, initially expressed legal concerns but no legal action was taken as the studio had shut down.
+Zinda, a Bollywood film directed by writer-director Sanjay Gupta, bears a striking resemblance to Oldboy and is not an officially sanctioned remake.
+It was reported in 2005 that Zinda was under investigation for copyright violation.
+A spokesman for original distributor Show East said, "If we find out there's indeed a strong similarity between the two, it looks like we'll have to talk with our lawyers."
+Show East had already sold the film's rights to DreamWorks in 2004, and initially expressed legal concerns but no legal action was taken as the studio had shut down.

-American film remake
+American remake

-Steven Spielberg originally intended to make a version of the movie starring Will Smith in 2008.
-He commissioned screenwriter Mark Protosevich to work on the adaptation.
-Spielberg pulled out of the project in 2009.
-An American remake directed by Spike Lee was released on 27 November 2013.
-The remake generally received negative reviews with a 39 percent on Rotten Tomatoes.
+Steven Spielberg originally intended to produce a remake starring Will Smith in 2008.
+He commissioned screenwriter Mark Protosevich to adapt the screenplay.
+Spielberg pulled out in 2009.

+An official remake directed by Spike Lee was released on 27 November 2013.
+39 percent of critic reviews on Rotten Tomatoes were positive for the remake, indicating mostly negative reviews.